Peer-reviewed veterinary case report

 Plain-English summary

-A 12-year-old Belgian draft horse had a growth on the third eyelid of its right eye, along with some red-tinged discharge, for about three months.
-The growth was surgically removed and tested, revealing it contained both hemangiosarcoma (a type of cancer that affects blood vessels) and squamous cell carcinoma (a type of skin cancer).
-About 16 months after the surgery, the horse developed thickened eyelids and more bleeding from the eye, which led to the decision to euthanize it.
-A post-mortem examination confirmed that the cancer had returned and spread to nearby areas.
-This case was notable because it involved two different types of cancer in the same mass, which couldn't be identified just by looking at it.
+A 12-year-old Belgian draft horse was brought in because of a mass on the right eye's third eyelid and red discharge that had been present for three months.
+The mass was surgically removed and later found to contain both hemangiosarcoma (a type of cancer affecting blood vessels) and squamous cell carcinoma (a skin cancer).
+Unfortunately, about 16 months after the surgery, the horse developed thickened eyelids and bleeding from the eye again, leading to euthanasia.
+Further examination confirmed that the cancer had returned and spread to nearby areas.

 Abstract